-And to be outdone by no brand, Chanel has spanned the globe in the past several years, with one of its most recent locales to date being formerly off-limits, Cuba, for its 2017 cruise collection.
+And to be outdone by no brand, Chanel has spanned the globe in the past several years, with one of its most recent locales to date being the formerly off-limits, Cuba, which set the stage for its 2017 cruise collection.

 No Longer "Just" Pre-Season